jason-cummings/Project-Chimera/README.md

 Using the CMake GUI, enter ```[full path to project]``` in the "Where is the source code:" field, and enter ```[full path to project]/bin``` in the "Where to build the binaries:" field.
 Then press the "Configure" and "Generate" buttons to generate a Visual Studio project.
 The game can then be built and run from Visual Studio.

 #### Option 2 - NMAKE Makefiles
-If you have Visual Studio Developer Tools with NMAKE installed, you can build the project from cmd using:
+If you have the "Desktop development with C++" workload installed in Visual Studio, you can build the project from cmd using the following*:
 ```
 scripts\cmake-nmake.bat
 ```